-As of December 31, 2015, the Company had two debt investments in one portfolio company that were more than 90 days past due and had three debt investments in two portfolio companies that were on non-accrual status.
-These portfolio companies experienced a significant decline in credit quality raising doubt around the Company's ability to collect the principal and interest contractually due.
-Given the credit deterioration of these portfolio companies, no interest income has been recognized on two of the three non-accrual debt investments during the year ended December 31, 2015.
+As of December 31, 2015, the Company had two debt investments in one portfolio company that were more than 90 days past due and had three debt investments in two portfolio company that were on non-accrual status.
+These portfolio companies experienced a significant decline in credit quality raising doubt regarding the Company's ability to collect the principal and interest contractually due.
+Given the credit deterioration, no interest income has been recognized on two of the three non-accrual debt investments during the year ended December 31, 2015.
 For the other non-accrual debt investment, an allowance of \$196,000 was booked for the interest income recognized during the three months ended December 31, 2015 though no allowance was booked for the interest income recognized during the nine months ended September 30, 2015 due to receipt of the related interest payments.
-Aside from these three investments on non-accrual status as of December 31, 2015, the Company is not aware of any material changes to the creditworthiness of the borrowers underlying its debt investments.